Ludorg/zenodote_py/README.md

 ![add item](./doc/img/add_item.png)

 The cover image, if available, is downloaded locally in folder 'app/static/img\_data/'.
 A sub-folder named by ISBN is created and contains the image data for further display by the Zenodote web server.

+To perform multiple add operations, a script zndt_add.sh is provided.
+This script reads the content of isbn_list.txt (one ISBN per line) and runs the python command ./app/add.py.
+The zndt_add.sh script also activates virtual environment.

 ---